mongodb/specifications/source/index-management.rst

 Operation Parameters
 --------------------

-All drivers MUST include the specified parameters in each operation, with the exception of the options parameter which is OPTIONAL.
-As of 3.4 (see https://jira.mongodb.org/browse/SERVER-769) the server validates options passed to the createIndexes command -- drivers should be aware when testing that passing arbitrary options when the driver does not validate them could fail on the server.
+All drivers MUST include the specified parameters in each operation.
+This does not preclude a driver from offering more.
+A driver SHOULD NOT require a user to specify the options parameter if they wish to use the server defaults.

+As of 3.4 (see https://jira.mongodb.org/browse/SERVER-769) the server validates options passed to the ``createIndexes`` command -- drivers should be aware when testing that passing arbitrary options when the driver does not validate them could fail on the server.

+Deviations
+**********

+A non-exhaustive list of acceptable deviations are as follows:

+* Using named parameters in place of an options hash or class.
+For instance, ``collection.create_index({x: 1}, commit_quorum="majority")``.

+* When using an ``Options`` class, if multiple ``Options`` classes are structurally equatable, it is permissible to consolidate them into one with a clear name.
+For instance, it would be permissible to use the name ``CreateIndexOptions`` as the options for ``createIndex`` and ``createIndexes``.

 Naming
 ------